pwightman/BBGroover/README.md

 # BBGroover

 An easy-to-use scheduling/sequencing library for drum beats.
+[See a video](http://www.youtube.com/watch?v=gFfUUjgRQvE) of it in action (and excuse the out-of-sync audio).

 ## Installation